JamieB92/gamer-connect-frontend-pp5/README.md

 - Click Continue with Github
 - Gitpod will now create a workspace

+### Heroku Setup:

+- Navigate to [heroku](https://id.heroku.com/login) and create an account
+- Click the "New" button.
+- Select "Create New App."
+- Provide an app name.
+- Choose a region and click "Create App."
+- Select region and click create app

-### Django Setup
+### Django and Django Rest Framework Setup
 - In your IDE open a new terminal
-- Enter enter in the terminal pip3 install 'django<4'
+- Enter in the terminal pip3 install 'django<4'
 - Enter in the terminal django-admin startproject {{project_name}} .
 - Enter in the terminal to create an App with - python manage.py startapp {{app_name}}
 - Add the new app to the allowed apps in the settings.py file.
+- Enter in the terminal - pip install djangorestframework
+- Now go to settings.py and add 'rest_framework' to installed apps.
+- Enter in the terminal pip install django_filter
+- Now go to settings.py and 'django_filers' to installed apps.
+- pip freeze > requirements.txt

 ### Cloudinary and Pillow